How can you get the most from your Museum visit?

 This dynamic Museum and school program is designed collaboratively to enrich family learning through art at school, at home, and in the Museum.
 In a nine-session program children and parents develop language and literacy skills through viewing, discussing, and creating art.
 The culminating event is a Family Day at KMA where parents and children engage with art together.

-Smart Girls at the Katonah Museum of Art
+SmART KIDS at the Katonah Museum of Art

 See the 2012 Smart Girls from the Mount Kisco Boys & Girls Club at the KMA.
 Click link here.